langchain-ai/langgraph/libs/checkpoint/README.md

 {"configurable": {"thread_id": "1", "thread_ts": "0c62ca34-ac19-445d-bbb0-5b4984975b2a"}}  # also valid config
 ```

+### Serde

+`langgraph_checkpoint` also defines protocol for serialization/deserialization (serde) and provides an default implementation (`langgraph_checkpoint.serde.jsonplus.JsonPlusSerializer`) that handles a wide variety of types, including LangChain and LangGraph primitives, datetimes, enums and more.

 ### Pending writes

 When a graph node fails mid-execution at a given superstep, LangGraph stores pending checkpoint writes from any other nodes that completed successfully at that superstep, so that whenever we resume graph execution from that superstep we don't re-run the successful nodes.